jwoehr/goublu/README.md

 	* PgUp first command
 	* PgDn last command
 	* F2 shows entire session's output
+	* F3 offers a quick exit for when Ublu gets caught in a loop or network timeout
 	* F4 saves the entire session's output to a file `/tmp/goublu.out.`_xxx..._
 		* Output announces the save file name
 		* You can do this as many times as you like during a session, a new file is created each time.